- Search for a Leaflet

 - Some other medicines used to treat epilepsy may affect how well sodium valporate works, or may cause side-effects.
 If you are worried about side-effects, or if your child seems to be having more seizures, contact your doctor or epilepsy nurse.

 Epilepsy and pregnancy

-- If your daughter is worried that she may be pregnant, it is important that she sees your family doctor as early as possible.
-Your daughter should keep taking her medication until she sees her doctor.
+- If your daughter thinks that she may be pregnant, she should see her doctor as soon as possible but keep taking her medicine in the meantime.

 Sodium valproate and pregnancy

 - Women and girls taking sodium valproate should not become pregnant, because this medicine may harm the unborn baby.

 - If your daughter is having sex, it is vital that she uses adequate contraception to prevent pregnancy.
 Your doctor or nurse will provide advice on the best types of contraception.